gitlabhq/gitlabhq/doc/ci/autodeploy/index.md

 # Auto deploy

 > [Introduced][mr-8135] in GitLab 8.15.
+> Auto deploy is an experimental feature and is not recommended for Production use at this time.

 Auto deploy is an easy way to configure GitLab CI for the deployment of your application.
 GitLab Community maintains a list of `.gitlab-ci.yml`